Kuros Biosciences AG / Key word(s): Miscellaneous

 Finance costs amounted to CHF 2.5 million (2021: CHF 0.8 million) which is mainly the result of foreign exchange and revaluation of financial liability to XOMA upon receipt of the Change of Control milestone payment.

 - Sales and marketing costs

 Net operating costs

 Cash and cash equivalents, trade and other receivables

 Events after the reporting period

-Kuros’ products are advancing according to plan, with MagnetOs generating sales in the U.S. and in Europe and expected to become cashflow positive by the end of 2022.
-Kuros is financed to accelerate the commercial roll-out of MagnetOs in the U.S. and to complete the Phase II clinical study of Fibrin-PTH in spine, with the first (interim) data expected to be available by early 2022 and full (1-yr endpoint) data in the second half of 2022.
+Kuros' products are advancing according to plan, with MagnetOs continue to generate sales growth in the U.S. and in Europe, it is expected that this product segment becomes cashflow positive in the second half of 2023.
+Kuros is financed to accelerate the commercial roll-out of MagnetOs in the U.S. and to complete the Phase 2 clinical study of Fibrin-PTH in spine, with the first data expected to be available by end of 2023.

 For further information, please contact:

 MagnetOs isn't like other bone grafts.
 It grows bone even in soft tissue thanks to its unique NeedleGrip surface technology which provides traction for our body’s vitally important ‘pro-healing' immune cells (M2 macrophages).
 This in turn, unlocks previously untapped potential to stimulate stem cells - and form new bone throughout the graft.
 The growing body of science behind NeedleGrip is called osteoimmunology.
 But for surgeons and their patients it means one thing: a more efficient and predictable fusion. *†‡1-3

 Please refer to the instructions for use for your local region for a full list of indications, contraindications, warnings, and precautions.